Skip to main content

 • additional comments or discrepancies found

-10. Any discrepancies must be reported, via the Ulysses Safeguard IR1 system to the accountable officer and ward manager and investigated accordingly.
+11. Any discrepancies must be reported, via the incident reporting system (RADAR) to the accountable officer and ward manager and investigated accordingly.

-• the form (appendix B) will be used to periodically audit, against the trust CD register books in terms of CD destruction and reconciliation
+• the form (appendix B) will be used to periodically audit, against the trust-controlled drug register books in terms of controlled drug destruction and reconciliation

-• the form (appendix B) will also be used for the CD LIN report about how many visits to wards or teams have taken place and how many items have been destroyed
+• the form (appendix B) will also be used for the controlled drug local intelligence network (LIN) report about how many visits to wards or teams have taken place and how many items have been destroyed

-5.1 Appendix A Pharmacy services staff sign off sheet to be authorised for CD’s or unknown substances destruction by accountable officer
+6.1 Appendix A pharmacy services staff sign off sheet to be authorised for controlled drugs or unknown substances destruction by accountable officer

-5.2 Appendix B Destruction and reconciliation of CD’s or unknown substances record sheet
+6.2 Appendix B destruction and reconciliation of controlled drugs or unknown substances record sheet

 Document control